enonic/old-xp-doc/doc/developer/admin/widgets/index.rst

 Descriptor
 ----------

-The widget ``descriptor`` defines the display name and the interfaces it matches.
+The widget ``descriptor`` defines the display name, which roles are required to access the widget and the interfaces it matches.

 An interface is simply a unique identifier that is used to create a link between a tool and the widget.
 For example, for your widget to be displayed in the "Content Studio" detail panel, add the interface "contentstudio.detailpanel"